 Inside of UI/UX design, there are different roles that require different skills.
 While smaller companies can have one UI/UX designer with a wide range of responsibilities, big products divide their teams into UI, IxD, UX, Product designers, Information architects, UX researchers, writers, and analysts (to understand how they interact, read our article on design team).

-When UI and UX split into two, we can see that the salaries of UI designers tend to be lower than those of UX and product designers.
+When UI and UX split into two, we can see that the salaries of UI designers tend to be lower than UX and product designers' salaries.

 Place of work is one of the key factors influencing the salaries.
+UX designer salary in the US vary from one region to another.
 In San Francisco, New York, Seattle, and Chicago, where headquarters of the biggest tech companies are located, UI/UX designers are paid more than in places where the IT sector is not among the leading ones.

 The picture below shows this difference: “cheaper” states are colored in pink, and “more expensive” in blue (black - no data).